blik616287/intune_autoinstall/README.md

 A bash script for automatically creating and configuring an Ubuntu 24.04 virtual machine with LUKS encryption, VBoxGuestAdditions, Intune, Edge, and VSCode in VirtualBox.

+Access to the host is provided via ssh, or through a websocket VNC endpoint hosting an xvfb openbox.session.

+Relevant installed packages are accessible in the openbox.session via the right mouse button click menu context.

 ## Workflow Diagram

 ```mermaid